Documentation Index

 - Cernio’s AI analyzes company descriptions, websites, and web data to classify in real-time

-The UX paradigm is fundamentally different:- Competitors: “Search our database” → user must know what to search
+- Competitors: “Search our database” → user must know what to search

 - Cernio: “Describe your product” → AI generates buyer hypotheses